 7.03 The Employer recognizes the right of the Union Steward to deal with complaints and grievances as permitted by this Collective Agreement.

-ARTICLE 8 PROHIBITION AGAINST DISCRIMINATION AND SEXUAL HARASSMENT
+ARTICLE 8 Workplace Harassment, Violence & Discrimination Prevention

 8.01 There shall be no discrimination, interference, restriction, coercion, harassment, intimidation, or any disciplinary action exercised or practiced with respect to an Employee by reason of age, race, colour, ancestry, place of origin, religious beliefs, gender, sexual orientation, family status, marital status, mental or physical disability, or membership or activity in the Union, nor in respect of any Employee or Employer exercising any right conferred under this agreement or any law of Canada or Alberta.